Notes from the

 So the Buddhist critique of conventional cosmology is less a metaphysical insight than a psychological one.
 Absolute beginnings and endings are concepts that by nature express much more about the structure of our minds than they reveal of the world.
 This is a theme we will find ourselves returning to again and again throughout our experience with meditation practice.

 The next phrase to look closely at is the expression: faring-on; the running on, the faring on of beings.
 There is another foreign concept imbedded in this wording that needs to be carefully looked at.
 Can anybody guess what Sanskrit or Pali word is being translated by this phrase?
-It is such a common word, it’s almost an official member of the English language now: samsāra.
+It is such a common word, its almost an official member of the English language now: samsāra.
 We often we hear samsāra contrasted with nirvāna: samsāra is this fallen, changing world of suffering, while nirvāna is a perfect, transcendent world.
-But that’s not really the way the term is used in the Pali texts at all.
-Samsāra is a word based on the verb sarati, which means “to flow.“ It is used of water, as with the flowing of water through streams and rivers.
-As such what is here translated as “faring on“ might more literally be called “flowing on“ or “on-flowing.“
+But thats not really the way the term is used in the Pali texts at all.
+Samsāra is a word based on the verb sarati, which means to flow.
+It is used of water, as with the flowing of water through streams and rivers.
+As such what is here translated as faring on might more literally be called flowing on or on-flowing.

 So the word samsāra, though constructed as a noun, is not refering to a thing as much as to a process.
-As soon as this life is over, the momentum of existence—whether conceived as consciousness or as karmic formations or dispositions—somehow flows into a whole other life.
+As soon as this life is over, the momentum of existencewhether conceived as consciousness or as karmic formations or dispositionssomehow flows into a whole other life.
 And at the end of that life, if certain important factors are unresolved, the momentum abides and flows on to another life, and another.
 The texts use the analogy of water over-flowing one pot to fill and eventually overflow another and another.

 We are also going to find this to be a very useful concept for describing the nature of conscious experience, flowing on from one moment on to the next.
 In Buddhist understanding, the dynamic of what happens between lifetimes is not very dissimilar from the explanation of what happens between moments.
-So when we get more focused in our practice on the microcosm of experience, we’re going to see that conditioned experience flows on from one moment to another in the same way it flows on from one lifetime to another.
+So when we get more focused in our practice on the microcosm of experience, were going to see that conditioned experience flows on from one moment to another in the same way it flows on from one lifetime to another.
 In both senses of the word, then, we are living our whole existence as an on-flowing: samsāra.

 We should also look at the final part of this first quotation, at the important expression: cloaked in ignorance, tied to craving.
-Ignorance and craving are the two fundamental factors keeping us in the world of suffering—they are keeping us from seeing things as they are, from accepting the impermanence of our experience.
+Ignorance and craving are the two fundamental factors keeping us in the world of sufferingthey are keeping us from seeing things as they are, from accepting the impermanence of our experience.
 They significantly prevent us from discerning the impermanence of our experience.
 Each works in a specific way to prevent us from seeing clearly: Ignorance obscures reality, while craving distorts it.

 The Pali phrase for cloaked in ignorance is avijjā-nivarana, the latter being a word having to do with one thing covering, obscuring, or hindering something else.
 It suggests something hidden underneath a cloth, for example, or, in a popular poetic expression, the moon obscured by dark clouds.
 You might recognize the word nivarana, for it is the technical term for the hindrances.
-The five hindrances—sense desire, ill will, sleepiness, restlessness, and doubt—obscure or prevent access to concentration meditation in much the same way that ignorance in general hinders us from accurately perceiving the changeable nature of our experience.
+The five hindrancessense desire, ill will, sleepiness, restlessness, and doubtobscure or prevent access to concentration meditation in much the same way that ignorance in general hinders us from accurately perceiving the changeable nature of our experience.

 Ignorance, of course, is used in a very technical sense in Buddhism.
 It does not mean unintelligent or uneducated.
 It means not being able to see the truth of change, of unsatisfactoriness, and selflessness (the three characteristics), or the inability to discern the truth of suffering, the causes of its arising, its passing away, and the means used to achieve that passing away (the four noble truths).
-There seems to be a trust that the mind, being inherently capable of true knowledge, would naturally understand the nature of its situation if it weren’t for this covering of ignorance.
-So sometimes we meet with metaphors of uncovering the mind’s ability to understand by removing obstacles (e.g., delusion), and sometimes we find metaphors of bringing a lamp (of wisdom) into the darkness so that one can see more clearly what is present.
+There seems to be a trust that the mind, being inherently capable of true knowledge, would naturally understand the nature of its situation if it werent for this covering of ignorance.
+So sometimes we meet with metaphors of uncovering the minds ability to understand by removing obstacles (e.g., delusion), and sometimes we find metaphors of bringing a lamp (of wisdom) into the darkness so that one can see more clearly what is present.

 Another common symbol of ignorance in Buddhist art is a blind man fumbling around.
 But this man is not in total blindness, and this is half of the problem.
-It’s not so much that we cannot see at all; it is that we see badly.
+Its not so much that we cannot see at all; it is that we see badly.
 In this sense ignorance is not only a passive lack of clarity; it also involves actively mis-knowing, misperceiving, and misunderstanding the nature of our situation, which leads us very much astray.

 Finally we come to the phrase tied to craving, which is a rendering of the Pali expression, tanhā-samyojana.
 Again, you might recognize the word samyojana, for this too has an independent life in the technical vocabulary of early Buddhism.
-Officially there is a list of ten “fetters“ or “bonds“ or “attachments,“ but here the word is used more generally to refer to the binding process itself.
+Officially there is a list of ten fetters or bonds or attachments, but here the word is used more generally to refer to the binding process itself.
 What is really binding us to samsāra, what is fueling this craving, is an underlying tendency in each of us as human beings to pursue pleasure and avoid pain.

-A natural feature of all our experience is that it’s accompanied by an affect tone or feeling tone.
+A natural feature of all our experience is that its accompanied by an affect tone or feeling tone.
 Everything we experience generally feels pleasant or unpleasant.
-Sometimes we can’t tell whether it’s one or the other, but that too is a natural part of our sensory apparatus.
-Unfortunately, because we have this underlying tendency for gratification, we want—we crave—for the pleasurable aspects of our experience to continue.
+Sometimes we cant tell whether its one or the other, but that too is a natural part of our sensory apparatus.
+Unfortunately, because we have this underlying tendency for gratification, we wantwe cravefor the pleasurable aspects of our experience to continue.
 We also have an underlying tendency to avoid pain, and so we yearn for the painful aspects of our experience to stop or to remain unacknowledged.
 So this force of craving, in both positive (attachment) and negative (aversion) manifestations, arises naturally (though, as we shall see, not necessarily) from the apparatus of our sensory experience.

 The problem is that when this craving is present in experience, it prevents us from being authentically in the moment.
 For one thing, this craving impels us to act, and in acting we fuel the process of flowing on.
-It also prevents us from seeing our experience “as it is,“ and inclines us to view it “as we want it to be.“ This, of course, contributes to a significant distortion of reality.
+It also prevents us from seeing our experience as it is, and inclines us to view it as we want it to be.
+This, of course, contributes to a significant distortion of reality.
 The wanting itself is the fetter, the tie, the attachment.
 Because of our wanting to hold on to the pleasure, and our wanting to push away the pain, we are both tied to craving and tied by craving.

-You might think of it as a ball and chain that we’re dragging around with us.
-As long as we’re encumbered by this burden, it is going to influence how we confront each moment’s experience.
-The intriguing thing about this ball and chain, however, is that it’s not shackled to us—we clutch it voluntarily.
-We just don’t know any better.
+You might think of it as a ball and chain that were dragging around with us.
+As long as were encumbered by this burden, it is going to influence how we confront each moments experience.
+The intriguing thing about this ball and chain, however, is that its not shackled to uswe clutch it voluntarily.
+We just dont know any better.

-It is imortant to recognize the way in which these two factors—ignorance and craving—support and reinforce one another.
+It is imortant to recognize the way in which these two factorsignorance and cravingsupport and reinforce one another.
 If we understood that the objects we cling to or push away are inherently insubstantial, unsatisfying, and unstable, we would know better than to hang on to them.
 But we cannot get a clear enough view of these three characteristics, because our perception of the objects is distorted by the force of our wanting them to be the source of security, satisfaction and substance.
-If we could let go of wanting experience to be one way or another, we could see its essentially empty nature; but we cannot stop wanting, because we don’t understand these things we want so much are ephemeral.
+If we could let go of wanting experience to be one way or another, we could see its essentially empty nature; but we cannot stop wanting, because we dont understand these things we want so much are ephemeral.

 And so we are cloaked in ignorance and tied to craving; and we are also incapable of discerning a begining or an end to the flowing-on known as samsāra.
 Taken as a whole, this passage is laying out the nature of the human condition and the limitations of our ability to see the impermanence of our own experience.
 It shows how, from one moment to the next and from one lifetime to the next, we are compelled to move on and on and on, continuing to construct and inhabit our world.
 And both the beginning and end of the entire process are entirely beyond the capacity of our minds to conceive.

-So this passage sets the stage for us: this is the starting point of our week’s investigation.
-No story is going to help us much in figuring out what we’re doing here.
+So this passage sets the stage for us: this is the starting point of our weeks investigation.
+No story is going to help us much in figuring out what were doing here.
 All we have is what is right in front of us, and that is obscured by the ignorance and craving we continue to manifest.

 But this is by no means an insignificant starting point.
 The beginning and end of the process might be unknowable, but we can know what is present to our immediate experience.
 Since there is no point in wasting energy on speculation about origins or destinies, our attention is best placed on investigating the present and unpacking the forces that keep it all flowing onward.
-This is really where Buddhism starts and where it thrives—in the present moment.
-We have no idea how many moments have gone before or how many will yet unfold—either cosmically or individually—but each moment that lies before our gaze is, potentially, infinitely deep.
+This is really where Buddhism starts and where it thrivesin the present moment.
+We have no idea how many moments have gone before or how many will yet unfoldeither cosmically or individuallybut each moment that lies before our gaze is, potentially, infinitely deep.

 The critical factor is the quality of our attention.
 If a moment goes by un-noticed, then it is so short it might not even have occurred.
 But if we can attend very carefully to its passage, then we can begin to see its nature.
 The closer we look, the more we see.
 The more mindful we can be, the more depth reality holds for us.

-The Buddhist tradition points out some of the dynamics of the present moment—its arising and passing away, its interrelatedness to other moments, its constructed qualities, the interdependence of its factors—and then we have to work with it from there.
-The only place to start is the only place to finish—in this very moment.
-And that of course is why the experiential dimension to Buddhism—the practice of mindful awareness—is so crucial.
-You can’t think your way out of this.
+The Buddhist tradition points out some of the dynamics of the present momentits arising and passing away, its interrelatedness to other moments, its constructed qualities, the interdependence of its factorsand then we have to work with it from there.
+The only place to start is the only place to finishin this very moment.
+And that of course is why the experiential dimension to Buddhismthe practice of mindful awarenessis so crucial.
+You cant think your way out of this.
 You just have to be with the arising and passing of experience, and gain as much understanding from the unfolding of the moments as you can.

 Step by step, investigated moment by investigated moment, the illusions that obscure things and the desires that distort things will receed as they yield to the advance of insight and understanding.
 In this direction lies greater clarity and freedom.